apache/druid/docs/configuration/index.md

 }
 ```

-Compaction tasks fail when higher priority tasks cause Druid to revokes their locks.
+Compaction tasks fail when higher priority tasks cause Druid to revoke their locks.
 By default, realtime tasks like ingestion have a higher priority than compaction tasks.
 Therefore frequent conflicts between compaction tasks and realtime tasks can cause the coordinator's automatic compaction to get stuck.
-You may see this issue with streaming ingestion from Kafka and Kinesis that ingest late arriving data.
-To mitigate this problem, set `skipOffsetFromLatest` to a value large enough to avoid conflicts between compaction tasks and realtime ingestion tasks.
+You may see this issue with streaming ingestion from Kafka and Kinesis, which ingest late-arriving data.
+To mitigate this problem, set `skipOffsetFromLatest` to a value large enough so that arriving data tends to fall outside the offset value from the current time.
+This way you can avoid conflicts between compaction tasks and realtime ingestion tasks.

 ###### Compaction TuningConfig